Why your facility can be inspected

 Immediate action

-If an emergency or spill poses an immediate danger to human health or to the environment such that immediate action is warranted – the EO may force action, including curtailing or stopping a company’s operations.
+If an emergency or spill poses an immediate danger to human health or to the environment such that immediate action is warranted – the officer may force action, including curtailing or stopping a company’s operations.
 Report a spill.

-Abatement program
+Abatement plan

 Part 1 - Ticket